Frontier Area Rural Mental Health Camp and Mentorship Program (FARM CAMP)

 FARM CAMP organizers also mentor these students and stay in touch after camp ends.
 Mentoring offers career counseling and overall support, especially to students struggling at home or in school.

-In 2018, 8 high school students from rural Sidney, Chadron, Rushville, Bridgeport, Valentine, Howells, and Dodge attended the Rushville camp, with four FARM CAMP alumni returning.
+In 2018, 8 high school students from Bridgeport, Chadron, Dodge, Howells, Rushville, Sidney, and Valentine attended the Rushville camp, with four FARM CAMP alumni returning.
 In 2017, 11 students attended the Rushville camp.
-Theatre students from Chadron State College (CSC) acted as patients so students could practice identifying and working with different behaviors.

 The Winnebago camp did not take place in 2018 or 2019 but received the following numbers of students in past years: